LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 res: Long = 340689
 ```
 The result is that all the rows in the row group (340689 rows) are read as Spark
-cannot push the filter down to page level.
+cannot push the filter down to the page level.

 ### Diagnostics and internals of Column and Offset Indexes

 Column indexes are structures that can improve filters performance when reading Parquet files.
 Column indexes are "on by default".
 Column indexes provide stats (min and max values) on the data at the page granularity, which can be used to evaluate filters.
 Similar statistics are available
-at rowgroup level, however a rowgroup is typically 128MB in size, while pages are typically 1MB
+at rowgroup level, however a rowgroup is typically 128MB in size, while pages are typically 1MB.
-(both are configurable, see [Parquet configuration options]((#parquet-configuration-options)).
+Note: both row group and page sizes are configurable, see [Parquet configuration options]((#parquet-configuration-options)).
 Column indexes and their sibling, offset indexes, are stored in the footer of Parquet files version 1.11 and above.
+This has the additional advantage that when scannin Parquet files without applying filters, the footers with the column index data can simply be skipped.
 See a detailed [description of column and offset indexes in Parquet at this link](https://github.com/apache/parquet-format/blob/master/PageIndex.md)

-**Tools to drill down on column index metadata in Parquet files**
+### Tools to drill down on column index metadata in Parquet files**

 - **parquet-cli**
   - example: `hadoop jar target/parquet-cli-1.12.2-runtime.jar org.apache.parquet.cli.Main column-index -c ws_sold_time_sk <path>/parquet112file`